Content is loading...

 However, if you are feeling scared, unhappy or your partner tries to control what you wear or who you see, it may be time to think if that relationship is right for you.

 There are further sources of information both locally and nationally in the lists below.
-All links will open in a new window.

 Wellbeing

-iCaSH recognises that suicide prevention is everyone’s business
+iCaSH recognises that suicide prevention is everyone’s business.

 If you are feeling like you want to harm yourself or end your life, it's important to tell someone.
 Help and support is available straight away if you need it.
 You do not have to struggle with these thoughts and feelings on your own.